liu431/Coding-Exercises/SQL and Database/SQL.md

 * ANY(): compare value to each value returned by the subquery
   - < ANY: less than the maximum value in the list
   - > ANY: more than the minimum value in the list
-  - =ANY: equivalent to In operator
+  - = ANY: equivalent to In operator
 * ALL(): compare value To every value returned by the subquery

 #### EXISTS: test for the existence of any record in a subquery; return TRUE if the subquery returns one or more records